Vection-Framework/Vection/src/Component/DI/README.md

 - **Explicit injection**<br>
 Injects the dependency via property definition by using `__inject` method.

-- **Injection by parent inheritance**<br>
+- **Injection by class inheritance**<br>
-Child classes get automatically injection by parents dependencies defined in parent classes.
+Subclasses get automatically injection by parents dependencies defined in parent classes.

 ### Installation
 Vection Components supports only installation via [composer](https://getcomposer.org).
 So first ensure your composer is installed, configured and ready to use.